-Take Gates, for example.
-Last year, he donated $4.6 billion worth of Microsoft shares, nearly 5 percent of his $94.9 billion fortune.
+Last year, Bill Gates donated $4.6 billion worth of Microsoft shares, about 5 percent of his $94.9 billion fortune.
 The Bill & Melinda Gates Foundation has been Gates’ primary focus since he left his day job at Microsoft in 2008 and stepped down as chairman of the board in 2014.
 As of the fourth quarter of 2016, the foundation has granted $41.3 billion in charitable donations since its establishment in 2000.

 Mark Zuckerberg and 9 Other: CEOs Who Make Less Money Than You

-Jeff Bezos’ attitude toward charitable giving is the most elusive among the billionaires’ club.
-The Amazon CEO bucks the trend among his fellow billionaires and has never publicly said what he plans to do with his money.
-You won’t find his name on the Giving Pledge and he has yet to establish a personal foundation for his philanthropic contributions.
-In January, Bezos and his wife, MacKenzie, donated $33 million to TheDream.us, a nonprofit that provides scholarships to undocumented immigrants who arrived in the U.S. as children.
-In contrast, Bezos’ net worth is $144 billion.
+Previously, Jeff Bezos’ attitude toward charitable giving was the most elusive among the billionaires’ club.
+Bezos had never publicly discussed what he would do with his money.
+But in January, he and his wife, MacKenzie, donated $33 million to TheDream.us, a nonprofit that provides scholarships to undocumented immigrants who arrived in the U.S. as children.

 A Bezos and Buffett Collaboration: Bezos and Buffett’s New Hire Has a Tough Job — Dropping Health Costs